 “So, if it was our security or lack thereof that brought you here, what made you think you could hold it?”

-“Ah that, well we figured that we would take the place, take the guns that where here, make your workers produce as many as they could in about a week, and then be gone.”
+“Ah that, well, we figured that we would take the place, take the guns that were here, make your workers produce as many as they could in about a week, and then be gone.”

 “That would be me.”